 What if I need something?

-Shopping trips with Campus Life are scheduled on Sunday, August 25th from 12:00 pm – 5:00 pm for students to pick up any essentials they may have forgotten.
+Shopping trips with Campus Life are scheduled during Orientation for students to pick up any essentials they may have forgotten.
 The shuttle will depart from Atwood and will run a circuit between local outdoor outfitters, bookstores, and grocery stores.

 We get it, moving from home is a new experience for a lot of first year students, and it can be hard.
 Sometimes we don’t always get along with new roommates, or maybe we just don’t like our room/bed/dresser/carpet pattern.
 While we hope to foster an environment where students can manage individual conflicts in a mature and respectful manner.
 The APU Resident Advisor (RA) staff is available to help you through the tough times in the first few days and into the school year: 907-244-7955.

-Plane flights into Anchorage can sometimes arrive at unconventional times, and you may need a place to stay if you arrive before check-in on Thursday, August 22nd at 9:00 am.
-Please be sure to provide your detailed flight information (flight number, arrival time, city of departure) to the Orientation Leaders at (907) 268-9284 as soon as possible so that we can plan airport pickups and help arrange temporary housing.
-In the event of any delays or flight cancellations please contact the Orientation Leaders at (907) 268-9284.
+Plane flights into Anchorage can sometimes arrive at unconventional times, and you may need a place to stay if you arrive before check-in.
+Please be sure to provide your detailed flight information (flight number, arrival time, city of departure) to the Orientation Leaders as soon as possible so that we can plan airport pickups and help arrange temporary housing.
+In the event of any delays or flight cancellations please contact the Orientation Leaders.

 What do I do with the parentals?